Correction of overfitting bias in regression models: Introduction

+These assumptions and the fact that there exists an interesting link between statistical physics and optimization \cite{mezard, kirkpatrick, virasoro} enable tools from statistical physics to be applied to statistical inference \cite{loureiro, barbier_hd, donoho}.
+Several papers have exploited this \say{bridge} in the last decade, thoroughly characterizing the behaviour of the estimator $\hat{\bbeta}_n$ for the regression coefficients.
+However, to the best of our knowledge, less attention has been paid to understanding the behaviour of $\hat{\bsigma}_n$, i.e. the estimator of the nuisance parameters which do not enter in the model via a linear combination of the covariates.
+These parameters must also be estimated to construct confidence intervals for the regression parameters or prediction intervals for the outcome variable and might be meaningful in the statistical analysis of the data (see Subsection \ref{subsection:weibull} for an example in medical statistics).

+In this paper we show that the ML estimators of regression and nuisance parameters can be simultaneously corrected for overfitting bias, in order to obtain unbiased estimators even in the proportional asymptotic regime $p = O(n)<n$.
+In doing so, we also provide a novel and more intuitive derivation of the results of \cite{coolen2017,GLM,sheikh,massa}, which used statistical physics methods to estimate the statistical relation between $\hat{\bbeta}_n,\hat{\bsigma}_n$ and $\bbeta_0,\bsigma_0$ for generalized linear models (GLM).
+Our derivation is based on the-leave-one-observation-out approach of \cite{el_karoui2013}.
+This procedure can be traced back to the jacknife \cite{jacknife}, and resembles the cavity method from statistical physics \cite{Mezard_89,massa}.
+It offers the advantage of being based on explicit approximations, rather than on the algebraic identity used in the replica method \cite{coolen2017,GLM}.
+Furthermore it allows us to understand the limitations of previous and present results \cite{coolen2017,GLM,sheikh,massa,el_karoui2013} that arise when $\bbeta_0$ is not \say{diffuse}, i.e.\ when each component of $\bbeta_0$ is no longer scaling as $1/\sqrt{p}$.

-The article is organized as follows.
-In Section \ref{theo_results} we present the general theory for estimating the asymptotic bias in GLMs and show how it simplifies in the case of linear models with arbitrary additive noise distributions.
-Section \ref{applications} deals with novel applications of the theory to three specific models: the Weibull proportional hazards model, the Log-Logistic model and the Exponential model with a Gamma random effect term \cite{kalbfleisch,frailty}.
-We show how our theory can be used to correct the ML estimates for the overfitting bias, and we confirm our results with simulations.
-We end the paper with a discussion in Section 4 of our results and future directions of investigation.
-All mathematical derivations are delegated to appendices.
+This paper is organized as follows.
+In Section \ref{section:theory} we present our theory for estimating the asymptotic bias for models of the family (\ref{eq:form}).
+For those models that via a suitable transformation can be written in a form that is linear in the regression coefficients, we show that although $\hat{\bbeta}_n$ is always asymptotically unbiased, $\hat{\bsigma}_n$ is still biased.
+For non-linear models, both $\hat{\bbeta}_n$ and $\hat{\bsigma}_n$ are always biased.
+In Section \ref{section:applications} we illustrate the theory via application to the Log-logistic AFT model for time to event analysis, the Weibull Proportional Hazards Model for time to event data \cite{kalbfleisch}, and the Logit regression model for binary outcome data.
+We confirm via numerical simulations how our theory can be used to correct ML estimates of both regression and nuisance parameters reliably for overfitting bias.
+We end the paper with a discussion of our results and future directions of investigation.
+Most mathematical derivations are delegated to appendices.